-Creating software with multimedia content is a highly complex endeavour.
+Creating software with multimedia content is a highly complex endeavor.
 That is why IT companies typically invest enormous amounts of money when they develop software as they need to pay their own software engineers, as well as designers, actors, camera teams, testers, etc., depending on the type of software.
 With those efforts, the result will ideally be a software product that is user-friendly, appealing and engaging.
-The software might include audio and audiovisual content, graphs, interactive functions, games, quizzes, etc. All of those elements can increase the overall user experience – but of course, they also mean higher development costs.
+The software might include audio and audiovisual content, graphs, interactive functions, games, quizzes, etc. All of those elements can increase the overall user experience – but of course they also mean higher development costs.

 Why investing in localisation services pays off for software developers

 Though professional IT companies usually plan carefully and do market research before they make investments in new multimedia software development, as always there is a risk that it will prove not worthwhile and that the significant development costs will make the whole endeavor unprofitable.
 Anyway, once IT companies have already developed their multimedia software in one language, it is often a highly advisable strategy to invest a certain amount on top to have the software localised.
 In fact, this might turn even an unprofitable investment into a profitable one.
 If, for example, you have your software professionally localised into languages of big markets, such as Chinese, Spanish or Arabic, you will easily reach millions of prospective customers who are interested in purchasing your software product.

 Challenges in the localisation of software with multimedia content

 As you can see, going global can be the most important factor behind the success of a software development business.
 But what are the typical challenges (and their solutions) in multimedia software localisation?